 The Kamakura period (1180-1333) of Japanese history is considered to be the time when political power shifted from the Imperial Court in Kyoto to the Bakufu (Warrior government) in Kamakura.
 However, it was not an abrupt change as comes about by a revolution for example, but a slow shift that also involved many forces and political actors other than the Court and the Bakufu.
 The essays in this book, all by American historians, shed light on some of the processes contributing to the shift in power.
-Many of the essays presume some knowledge of the period by the reader, but there is an excellent glossary with Japanese characters that I would suggest reading first, and I would also suggest reading the epilogue which serves as a better introduction than the actual introduction.
-The essays that I found most interesting and informative were Joan Piggott's essay on Nara's Todaiji Temple that illustrates the great economic and hence political power wielded by the great temples, Martin Collcutt's piece on the spread of Zen monasteries during the Kamakura period, which is attributed to its appeal to warriors and its sponsorship by the ruling elite, who viewed it as a counterbalance to the increasing military power of the great temples, and Lorraine Harrington's essay on social control and Akuto (literally "evil bands", but meaning outlaws).
+Many of the essays presume some knowledge of the period by the reader, but there is an excellent glossary with Japanese characters that I would suggest reading first, and I would also suggest reading the epilogue, which serves as a better introduction than the actual introduction.
+The essays that I found most interesting and informative were Joan Piggott's essay on Nara's Todaiji Temple that illustrates the great economic and hence political power wielded by the great temples; Martin Collcutt's piece on the spread of Zen monasteries during the Kamakura period, which is attributed to its appeal to warriors and its sponsorship by the ruling elite, who viewed it as a counterbalance to the increasing military power of the great temples; and Lorraine Harrington's essay on social control and Akuto (literally "evil bands", but meaning outlaws).
 If you want an introduction to the Kamakura period, this is not the book for you, but if your interest is in medieval Japan then I would recommend it.

 Censoring History: Citizenship and Memory in Japan, Germany, and the United States

 The premise of this book is that "schools and textbooks are important vehicles through which contemporary societies transmit ideas of citizenship and both the idealized past and the promised future".
 The 10 chapters look at how World War II and the Vietnam War are represented in school history textbooks in the 3 countries.
-Almost 50 years after the end of the war, controversy over Japanese text books continues to rage, and this book is useful to put that into some sort of perspective.
-Of the 10 chapters, 6 deal with Japan, including a chapter with all the details of Saburo Ienaga's famous textbook lawsuits against the Japanese government, and a couple of chapters on joint history projects between Japan and Korea, and Japan and the U.S. The common conception is that Japan has not yet faced up to its wartime past, and while I agree, after reading this book my view has been somewhat softened.
+Almost 50 years after the end of the war, controversy over Japanese textbooks continues to rage, and this book is useful in putting that into some sort of perspective.
+Of the 10 chapters, 6 deal with Japan, including a chapter with all the details of Saburo Ienaga's famous textbook lawsuits against the Japanese government, and a couple of chapters on joint history projects between Japan and Korea, and Japan and the U.S. The common conception is that Japan has not yet faced up to its wartime past, and, while I agree, after reading this book my view has been somewhat softened.
 Compared with the U.S.A., Japan has done more to teach its young about the negative side of its wars.
 If you enjoyed reading Ian Buruma's Wages of Guilt, then you will enjoy this book.

 Musui's Story: The Autobiography of a Tokugawa Samurai